-All appeals must be submitted in writing and legible.
+All appeals must be submitted in writing, legible and signed.

 Academic Dismissal

 A student dismissed from ASUMH or his/her program of study for academic reasons are not maintaining satisfactory academic progress and must submit an appeal to receive assistance during his/her next term of attendance at ASUMH.